aliencaocao/TIL-2024/README.md

 More evaluation results can be found [here](asr/README.md).

 ### Training

-Training was conducted locally on our own machines, namely

 Hyperparameters:
 * Learning Rate: 1e-5
 * warmup: 500 steps
 * epochs: 30